 For centuries, Southwark was mostly known as London’s poorest suburb, completely dominated by its powerful neighbour to the north, the City of London.
-These days, Southwark is one of the most dynamic boroughs in London full of cultural hotspots, historical attractions, lots of green space and attractive places to live.
-Here are a few areas to explore:
+These days, Southwark is one of the most dynamic boroughs in South East London full of cultural hotspots, historical attractions, lots of green space and attractive places to live.
+Here are five things to do in Southwark:

 1. Bankside and Borough Market